LCyberspazio/noobinfo/README.md

 and then follow the instructions.
 Once the script has completed its execution please share the created reports.
 Report is provided in two
-forms: a tar.gz form if you can upload it somwhere and a .txt form containing the loooooong report if you need to upload it on a pastebin resource.
+forms: a tar.gz form if you can upload it somwhere and a .txt form containing the loooooong report.

+It also upload the txt report to the paste bin arin.ga

+# Thanks

+Thanks for the suggestions to:

+Holger_Gehrke
+and everyone gave me feedback useful to improve this script.